 An excellent general will have characteristics that make him better suited to lead men in battle, while a great administrator will know what to do when a city goes through a crisis.

 One thing that you will love about Rome: Total War, apart from the historical aspects and the atmospheric music, is the battles.
-These battles are fought in a realistic manner and will push your strategic muscles to the limit.
+These battles operate in a realistic manner and will push your strategic muscles to the limit.
 Whether you’re sieging a city or find yourself under siege, the game gives you the chance to be an actual commander.

 On the administrative side, you’ll have to prosper and train as much army as you can afford.
 There are lots of buildings in this game and everything costs a lot of gold.
 Because of that, you’ll need to create a list of priorities and invest in some cities more than in others.